-Not all financial institutions and banks are the same, but their intranets can follow similar patterns.
-It’s far from being a case of “one size fits all”, but rather that all financial intranets share the same goal of being user-friendly and easy to navigate, while delivering value for money.
+Not all financial institutions and banks are the same, but their intranet banking software can follow similar patterns.
+It’s far from being a case of “one size fits all”, but that all financial intranets share the same goal of being user-friendly and easy to navigate, while delivering value for money.

 Focus on staff who deal directly with customers

 Intranets for banks must have a clear focus on customer-facing staff, such as bank tellers, loan administrators, mortgage advisers, business banking officers, credit union staff, and call centre operatives who deal with credit cards, loans, and other financial transactions.
 The most crucial factor is providing them with the information they need at their fingertips, so that it’s easy to advise customers, whether on the phone or in person.

 These people are the public face of the bank or financial institution and how their efficiency is perceived can influence customers’ experiences.

 An unpleasant experience can lead customers to stop banking with you, telling their friends and family what a poor service they felt they received.
 An enjoyable experience can spur customers into expanding their dealings with you, speaking positively about the service they enjoyed, thus encouraging potential customers to inquire themselves.

 By making sure financial intranet software delivers the relevant information about bank services and products to the front-line staff, your organisation is presenting a professional front.

 The type of information these employees need includes details of the different accounts on offer and what the interest rates and fees will be; the current interest rates; how to use online banking; reporting suspected fraudulent activity; and cancelling transactions if necessary.

 By enabling these employees to do their jobs more easily, the customers’ confidence in the organisation will increase.
 Customer satisfaction can directly impact on a bank or financial institution’s profits.